tvvignesh/node-skeleton/README.md

 Winston logging can be added by using the winston library.
 `logger.log('error', 'Internal server error - ' + err.stack, err);`

+By default, logging occurs in console in the development environment and gets written to files within logs folder in other environments.

 ## Static Files

-You can place all your static files in the public directory and that will get served by the server directly
+You can place all your static files in the `public` directory and that will get served by the server directly

 ## Exposing Metrics

-The project is bundled with prom-client to enable exporting the metrics to prometheus with ease.
-You can access the default metrics at "/metrics" endpoint
+The project is bundled with [prom-client](https://github.com/siimon/prom-client) to enable exporting the metrics to prometheus with ease.
+You can access the default metrics at "/metrics" endpoint.
+You can modify what you export in `src/app/controllers/metrics.server.controllers.ts`

 ## Linting

 You can customize rules if needed using the .eslintrc file placed in the root directory.
 If you are using VSCode, you can have the ESLint extension installed.
+While linting is run everytime you build/start the server, you can manually run it by `npm run lint`

 ## Generate API Documentation (OpenAPI/Swagger)